People

 Dr Philipp Kammerlander

-Philipp Kammerlander is a lecturer at the the Department of Physics.
+Philipp Kammerlander has been a lecturer at ETH Zurich since 2019.
 His interests lie in the area of quantum technologies and quantum information processing, in particular quantum computing and its applications.
-At the Quantum Center he is managing the Executive Office.
+In 2024 he founded the company 1q3 -- counting on qubits, a consulting company advancing professional education with a focus on quantum technologies.

 Prof. Dr Kenneth Paterson